wpilibsuite/frc-docs/source/docs/software/basic-programming/coordinate-system.rst

 The figure above shows the unit circle with common angles labeled in degrees (°) and radians (rad).
 Notice that rotation to the right is negative, and the range for the whole unit circle is -180° to 180° (-Pi radians to Pi radians).

+.. note:: The range is (-180, 180], meaning it is exclusive of -180° and inclusive of 180°.

 There are some places you may choose to use a different range, such as 0° to 360° or 0 to 1 rotation, but be aware that many core WPILib classes and FRC tools are built with the unit circle above.

-.. note:: The range is (-180, 180], meaning it is exclusive of -180° and inclusive of 180°.

 .. warning:: Some gyros/IMUs use CW positive rotation, such as the NavX IMU.
 Care must be taken to handle rotation properly, sensor values may need to be inverted.
+Read the documentation and verify that rotation is CCW positive.

+.. warning:: Many sensors that read rotation around an axis, such as encoders and IMU's, read continuously.
+This means they read more than one rotation, so when rotating past 180° they read 181°, not -179°.
+Some sensors have configuration settings where you can choose their wrapping behavior and range, while others need to be handled in your code.
+Careful attention should be paid to make sure sensor readings are consistent and your control loop handles wrapping in the same way as your sensor.

 Joystick and controller coordinate system
 ----------------------------------------------